2019 CIPP Sewer Rehabilitation

 Insituform is the general contractor and work is anticipated start in late May of 2019 with sewer televising and cleaning.

 Update June 4, 2019: Sewer cleaning and inspection is scheduled to begin Thursday.
 Sheridan sewer is the subcontractor providing the work.
 This activity should have limited impact to residents beyond the noise of the vactor truck used for cleaning.
 Cleaning and inspection should last approximately 1 month and will be followed by further construction activity.
+See the attached letter that was sent to affected homeowners.

 Please continue to check this site for further updates.